 Our attempt to model the normative influence on the evolution/patterning of affect is closely related to several other lines of research.
-For example with regard to the emergence of social preferences: Frank \cite{frank_passions_1988} proposes that in social scenarios such as the Prisoner's Dilemma some emotions described as "moral sentiments," commit a person to act contrary to their immediate self-interest \cite{frank_passions_1988}.
+For example, with regard to the emergence of social preferences, Frank \cite{frank_passions_1988} proposes that in social scenarios such as the Prisoner's Dilemma, some emotions described as "moral sentiments" commit a person to act contrary to their immediate self-interest \cite{frank_passions_1988}.
 For example, the predisposition to feel guilt commits a person to be altruistic, even if cheating were in their material interest.
 A person with the predisposition to get outraged after having been cheated is committed to punish the cheater, even if it is costly in material terms.
 Thereby, emotions such as guilt and anger act as "commitment devices" that alter the material incentives.
 Even so, there should be a material gain from having these emotions, otherwise they would not have evolved in the first place.

 Computational studies have investigated how social preferences affect behaviour.
-Namely by incorporating social preferences by hard coding them into the agent model to see their effect on adaptive group behaviour e.g normative concern motivation \cite{alexander_staller_introducing_2001}, equity motivation \cite{de_jong_artificial_2008}.
-Although these studies illuminate how social preferences may affect behaviour in multi-agent settings, they do not explain the emergence of social preferences from purely material concerns.
-Other studies exist that do address the preconditions of internalising social preferences but assume trivial mappings between genome and behaviour not based on biological mechanisms \cite{bowles_cooperative_2013,gavrilets_collective_2017}.
-Cimpeanu et al \cite*{cimpeanu_co-evolution_2023} study the material incentives that may lead to the evolution of guilt but uses a mechanism of guilt that is already functionally pre-specified and linked trivially to a binary genetic character instead of letting the functional relations of the emotion evolve by itself.
-Another study shows how preferences may be internalised in a psychologically realistic mechanism but this finding relies on high level cognitive capacities found only in humans \cite{andrighetto_norm_2010}.
+Namely, by incorporating social preferences by hard-coding them into the agent model to see their effect on adaptive group behaviour e.g normative concern motivation \cite{alexander_staller_introducing_2001}, equity motivation \cite{de_jong_artificial_2008}.
+Although these studies illuminate how social preferences may affect behaviour in multi-agent settings, they do not explain the emergence of social preferences from purely material concerns, i.e. how they come about through individual-level selection.
+Other studies exist that do address the preconditions of internalising social preferences but assume trivial mappings binary between genome and behaviour, not based on biological mechanisms \cite{bowles_cooperative_2013,gavrilets_collective_2017}.
+For example, \cite*{cimpeanu_evolutionary_2025} study the material incentives that may lead to the evolution of guilt but uses a mechanism of guilt that is already functionally pre-specified and linked trivially to a binary genetic character instead of letting the functional relations of the emotion evolve by itself.
+Another study shows how preferences may be internalised in a psychologically realistic mechanism, but this finding relies on high-level cognitive capacities found only in humans \cite{andrighetto_norm_2010}.